Available with Spatial Analyst license.

 Object names must be unique.
 When an object name is reused, the original object is overwritten.
 In the following example, the output of Slope is replaced when outRas is reused as output of the Aspect expression.

 Layers are added to the contents with the same name as the Raster object.
 When a Raster object name is reused, multiple layers with the same name will be added to the contents window.
 In the previous example, outRas is added twice.
-The first time is when the Slope expression is executed.
-This first outRas layer references the result of Slope and can be used in the Python window until the Aspect expression is executed.
-When Aspect is executed, a second layer called outRas is added, the object is overwritten, and now references the dataset and layer resulting from Aspect.
+The first time is when the Slope expression is run.
+This first outRas layer references the result of Slope and can be used in the Python window until the Aspect expression is run.
+When Aspect is run, a second layer named outRas is added, the object is overwritten, and now the layer references the dataset and layer resulting from Aspect.

 Delete a Raster object

 When a Raster object is deleted, what happens to the associated dataset (and possible layer) depends on the status of the data.
-If the data is permanent, deleting the Raster object has no bearing on the associated dataset or layer.
-If a dataset is temporary, the effects of deleting the Raster object depend on if there is a layer also referencing the raster dataset.
-If there is no layer associated with the temporary dataset and the object is deleted, the dataset is deleted.
-If there is a layer associated with the temporary dataset and the object is deleted, the temporary data remains.
+If the data is permanent, deleting the Raster object does not affect the associated dataset or layer.
+If a dataset is temporary, the effects of deleting the Raster object depend on whether there is a layer also referencing the raster dataset.
+If no layer is associated with the temporary dataset and the object is deleted, the dataset is also deleted.
+If a layer is associated with the temporary dataset and the object is deleted, the temporary data remains.

 Caution:Temporary data referenced by a layer is not deleted when the Raster object is deleted; however, all temporary data is deleted when the application is closed, unless it is saved, regardless of existing layers or objects.

-The following example shows how to delete a Raster object called outRas:
+The following example shows how to delete a Raster object named outRas:

 Assign the Raster object to a new Raster object